zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 # Griffin Model

 Griffin is used to model the neutronics of the HTR.
-This section will walk-through the input files for the *initial critical* and *full* cores.
+This section will present and describe the input files for the *initial critical* and *full* cores.

 ## *Initial Critical* Core